2024–25 Coupe de France preliminary rounds: Centre-Val de Loire

-A total of six teams will qualify from the Centre-Val de Loire preliminary rounds.
+A total of six teams qualified from the Centre-Val de Loire preliminary rounds.

 In 2023–24, three sides from the region progressed to the round of 32.
-US Orléans and LB Châteauroux were both defeated by Ligue 1 opposition in Paris Saint-Germain and Le Havre respectively.
+US Orléans and LB Châteauroux were both defeated by Ligue 1 opposition in Paris Saint-Germain and Le Havre, respectively.
 SO Romorantin were defeated by AS Saint-Priest, from one league below them.

 The league published the draw for the first two rounds on 19 July 2024, with the structure of these rounds indicating 260 clubs from the region had entered the competition.
 The first round consisted of 93 ties, featuring all but one district-level teams.
 The second round draw saw all the regional-level teams, and the remaining district-level team enter, with a total of 77 ties drawn.
 The third round, drawn on 5 September 2024, saw the entry of the nine Championnat National 3 teams from the region.
 The fourth round, drawn on 18 September 2024, saw the entry of the three Championnat National 2 teams from the region.
 The fifth round, drawn on 2 October 2024, saw the entry of the single Championnat National team from the region.
 The sixth round was drawn on 16 October 2024.